ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [x] Find office for email about fuse box.
 	- [x] Need the following sequence for something. off, blue, green, white, red, purple.
 - [x] Figure out [[Workshop]] puzzle.
-- [ ] Unlock Her Ladyship's Diary in Her Ladyship's Chamber in the West Wing.
+- [ ] Unlock Her Ladyship's Diary in Her Ladyship's Chamber.
+No idea where the key is.
-- [ ] Remove water from fountain to access stairs.
+- [x] Remove water from fountain to access stairs.
 - [x] Find basement key and get to basement.
 Basement can be access via Foundation Elevator.
 - [x] Broken lever goes to green house which appears to open a door to the Antechamber
 - [ ] There are 12 Major Keys on a green piece of paper?